profzed/DaysSinceDate/README.md

 It first checks: "Is the input month the same as the current month?"
 If it is, this section is over.
 If not, it checks whether it is a later month or earlier month.
 If the latter, it adds all the months (day values) that have already passed.
-If the former, it takes away all the months (day values) that pass after the current month up until the current month.
+If the former, it takes away all the months (day values) that pass after the current month up until the input month.

 Now is the days section.
 It simply takes away the input date from the current date.
 The reasion this handles the leap day when it is the 29 February is
 that: **29 - 28 = 1**.
 That simple.

-The script then tallies everything up and outputs it.
+The script then returns the result.
 The intial days value from the year section would be a rough estimation: it could be higher or lower than the actual value.
 The month then makes it more acurate, adding or removing extra months.
 That is still not accurate though so the day section does all the fine work, adding/removing days/weeks.